-We take a look at three Australian insurers providing COVID-19 cover, so you know exactly what to expect.
+We take a look at a few Australian insurers providing COVID-19 cover, so you know exactly what to expect.

 Disclaimer: The information provided in this guide is of a general nature only, and does not take into account your personal circumstances.
 Be sure to read the relevant insurance policy disclosure statements (PDS) when deciding if any product is right for you.

-Medibank and Cover-More
+Medibank & Cover-More

 1. COVID-19 cancellation/amendment cover in Australia and New Zealand